samsa1/ppx_rml/docs/report/report.md

 ## Feature that would be nice to have

 - support the effects from the next version of OCaml
-- update the interpreter to enable multithreading with OCaml 5.00
+- update the interpreter to enable multithreading with OCaml 5.00 (see [this project](https://git.eleves.ens.fr/svivien/ppx-rml-5) to see the tests towards such an interpreter)
 - reduce the amount of structures and types that aren't supported in RML's AST.